|

 A13.

-inform us of your interest and we will be pleased to add your name to our
+of your interest and we will be pleased to add your name to our mailing list.

-mailing list.
-You can also keep track of the upcoming conferences by clicking
+You can also keep track of the upcoming conferences by clicking here.

-in Europe and the USA newcomers will be welcomed by a nice bunch of people,
+Both in Europe and the USA newcomers will be welcomed by a nice bunch

 |||||||||||||||||||||